holyhao/DDML/README.md

 # DDML
-- The algorithm used here is a simplified version of the one used in our paper [Diversity regularized metric learning for person re-identification,IEEE International Conference on Image Processing,2016](http://ieeexplore.ieee.org/document/7533164/) .
+- The algorithm used here is a simplified version of the one used in our paper [Diversity regularized metric learning for person re-identification, IEEE International Conference on Image Processing, 2016](http://ieeexplore.ieee.org/document/7533164/) .

 ## Framework
-- Matlab
+- Matlab 2015

 ## Hardware
 - Intel® Core™ i7-5700 CPU